 If you watch these beetles in slow motion, you can really see what is happening.
 If the wheeling beetle runs into some deep tracks in the sand, say from a jeep, its escape can be jeopardized.
 Humans often don't realize what a large effect they can have on a habitat.
 Someone walking on the beach could leave tracks that stop the escape of a wheeling tiger beetle.
 Even if we mean the tiger beetle no harm, we sometimes do things that make some habitats more dangerous for the animals and plants that live there.

 Additional images via Wikimedia Commons.
 Wheeled animal sculpture by Daderot.
-Bike by AI2 via Wikimedia Commons.
+Indonesian bike by Jonathan McIntosh via Wikimedia Commons.